Frequently Asked Questions

 Galatians 5:6 tells us that faith works through love so we must understand and embrace God’s love for us and His will to heal.
 Knowing that God loves us and wants us to be whole strengthens our faith, as does continually renewing our minds with God’s promises through scripture (Romans 10:17).

-By trusting in God’s love, immersing ourselves in the Bible, and standing on the assurance that He is faithful to His Word, we can receive the healing He has already provided through through the accomplished work of the cross.
+By trusting in God’s love, immersing ourselves in the Bible, and standing on the assurance that He is faithful to His Word, we can receive the healing He has already provided through the accomplished work of the cross.

 Through the Holy Spirit's power, you can experience complete freedom from demonic torment, affliction, oppression, and sickness.
 This freedom is achieved by verbally commanding evil spirits to leave in the name of Jesus Christ, the only name demons obey.
 Embracing deliverance as a vital part of your Christian walk enables you to undergo life-changing transformation and live out the fullness of God’s will for your life.

-Yes, deliverance is biblical.
 The Bible documents various medical and psychiatric conditions specifically caused by demons, demonstrating the importance and reality of deliverance:

 • Hearing & Speech Impediments: Mark 9:17, 25; Matthew 9:32-33